vaibhav90/Mobilty_Interference_Plugin_Patch_Contiki2.7/Readme.txt

 Here are the working PLugins for Contiki 2.7 after making the necessary changes.

-Make sure you change the Build.txt file path to link the Cooja.Jar file.
+Make sure you change the Build.xml file path to link the Cooja.Jar file in Cooja_Jar Property.